Montana Misdemeanor and Felony Theft and Shoplifting

 Montana laws also identify a number of distinct theft offenses, including theft of services, labor, communication services, or lost property; joyriding; unlawful use of a computer; fraudulently obtaining or using food stamps; Medicaid fraud; and disposing of stolen property, among others.
 Penalties for these offenses may vary from the general theft penalties discussed below.
 Check out the Montana Statutes (title 45, chapter 6, part 3) to find penalties related to these and other theft offenses.

 (Mont.
-Code §§ 45-6-301 and following (2020).)
+Code §§ 45-6-301 and following (2025).)

-A person convicted of stealing property not exceeding $1,500 in value must pay a fine up to $500 but won't be subject to jail time.
+A person convicted of stealing property not exceeding $1,500 in value must pay a fine of up to $500 but won't be subject to jail time.
 Repeat offenders will face jail time and a $500 fine.
 A second conviction of the same offense carries up to six months in jail.
 And, for a third or subsequent offense, the offender is subject to between five days and one year in the county jail.

 Stolen Property Valued Between $1,501 to $5,000